NHSDigital/cis2-mock-lambda/README.md

 ## Overview

-This project provides a mock server for simulating API requests and responses using AWS Lambda functions, primarily for performance testing purposes.
-The structure of the project is set up so that it can be reused for other API endpoints and by taking advantage of tools, templates and code already built, the time to build a new mock will be significantly decreased.
+This project provides a mock server for simulating API requests and responses that would usually be hitting the CIS2 endpoints using AWS Lambda functions for performance testing purposes.
+The lambda will be accessed by running the tests in the local-test environment, the requests will go through the API Gateway to authorise and protect the Lambdas.

 ## Table of Contents